 Think about what you want to accomplish during the visit: Try to prioritize what's most important for you during the call, as time may be limited.
 Have any information with you that you want to share like a positive pregnancy test, prescription refill information, and any labs.
 Please have your insurance and ID for verification.

 Find a quiet, private place to talk – away from children, pets and other distractions.
 Make sure you can be there for 30 minutes or so.
 Most actual appointments last about 15 minutes.
 Charge or plug in your phone or computer; get some paper and a pen for taking notes.
 It is helpful to use headphones if you can.
 Please sit in one spot and not plan to move around.
-We will not have visits if you are operating a vehicle.
-Be sure to stay on the line until the call is completed.
+We will not have visits if you are operating a vehicle. if you do not drive and video/talk.

 Talk it through.